raydenlim/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your F.A.K.E.J.A.R.V.I.S..

 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar fakejarvis.jar` command to run the application.<br>
-   A GUI similar to below should appear in a few seconds.
+   A GUI similar to the image below should appear in a few seconds.
 (Currently, the image below is a mock-up of our GUI) Note how the app contains some sample data.<br>

     ![Ui](images/Ui.png)